RennurApps/AwareIM-resources/README.md

 #### Developer Community
   + [**2nd Aware IM International Developers Conference**](http://www.awareimdevelopers.com) - January 2016 - Bali
     + [**Forum Info**](http://www.awareim.com/forum/viewtopic.php?f=1&t=8136)
-    + **Some Topics**
-      + How to deploy your app in the cloud.
-      + Linux, Windows, MySQL, SQL Server, Aurora, EC2, IAM and Cloudwatch.
-      + Setting Up SSL for you app.
-      + Automatically reconfiguring your Aware IM Customizations after an Update.
-      + Fast Track to a SaaS app.
-      + Integrating cool Dashboards in Aware IM.
-      + Migrating you apps from V6 to V7.
-      + Offline Mode in V7
-      + Responsive Mobile/tablet apps in V7
-      + Using Theme Builder in V7
-      + Aware IM Plugins - What’s available and how to use them (Stripe, gravatar, Campaign Monitor and Xero
-      + Scaling your apps….
-Java settings, load balancers, indexing
-      + All about Context and Processes
-      + 10 Great Configuration examples for any Business App….
-Template Emails, search layouts, parsing emails etc.
   + [1st Aware IM International Developers Conference](http://www.awareimdevelopers.com) - APRIL 13TH TO 15TH 2015 LAS VEGAS
   + [Developer Forum](http://www.awareim.com/forum/index.php)
   + [Community Contributions](http://awareim.com/community-page/) - Plugins, themes, tips and tricks shared by the developers